TudorTacal/CV/README.md

 **Elsanta Strawberry** (July 2014 to August 2015) *Owner|Business Development Manager*
-* Built a modern strawberry planation and put in place all the logistics behind it.
+* Built a modern strawberry plantion and put in place all the logistics behind it.

 **Edil Real Estate** (September 2013 to July 2014)
 *Real Estate Consultant*